Sam Harris

 Harris's first book, The End of Faith (2004), won the PEN/Martha Albrand Award for First Nonfiction and remained on The New York Times Best Seller list for 33 weeks.
-Harris has since written six additional books: Letter to a Christian Nation in 2006, The Moral Landscape: How Science Can Determine Human Values in 2010, the long-form essay Lying in 2011, the short book Free Will in 2012, Waking Up: A Guide to Spirituality Without Religion in 2014, and (with British writer Maajid Nawaz) Islam and the Future of Tolerance: A Dialogue in 2015.
-Harris's work has been translated into over 20 languages.
+He has since written six additional books: Letter to a Christian Nation (2006); The Moral Landscape: How Science Can Determine Human Values (2010); the essay Lying (2011); the short book Free Will (2012); Waking Up: A Guide to Spirituality Without Religion (2014); and (with British writer Maajid Nawaz) Islam and the Future of Tolerance: A Dialogue (2015).
+His work has been translated into over 20 languages.

-Harris has debated with many prominent figures on the topics of God or religion, including William Lane Craig, Jordan Peterson, Rick Warren, Andrew Sullivan, Reza Aslan, David Wolpe, Deepak Chopra, Ben Shapiro, and Jean Houston.
-Since September 2013, Harris has hosted the Making Sense podcast (originally titled Waking Up), which has a large listenership.
-In September 2018, Harris released a meditation app, Waking Up with Sam Harris.
-He was one of the original core members of the so-called "intellectual dark web", although Harris has stated that he does not identify as a part of that group.

-Critics have argued that Harris's writings are Islamophobic.
-Harris and his supporters, however, reject this characterization, adding that such a labeling is an attempt to silence criticism.
+Since September 2013, Harris has hosted the Making Sense podcast (originally titled Waking Up).
+He also launched a meditation app called Waking Up, promoting secular mindfulness practices.
+Harris has debated with many prominent figures on religion, including Reza Aslan, David Wolpe, Robert Wright, Rick Warren, William Lane Craig, Jordan Peterson and Deepak Chopra.
+Some critics have argued that Harris's writings and public statements on Islam are Islamophobic; Harris and his supporters reject that characterization, arguing instead that the label is sometimes used to silence criticism.